vicjohnson1213/Ideas/README.md

 - Daily ToDo list with rollover tasks.

+- Lists application with basic functions for creating and deleting lists as well as adding, removing, and editing list items within each list.

 ### Bots

 - Quotes Twitter bot to tweet a quote at a specified interval.